Download This Sample

-In the early stages of the American Revolutionary war, during the Siege of Boston, one of the significant battles fought was the one happened at Bunker Hill, fought on June 17, 1775.
+In the early stages of the American Revolutionary War, during the Siege of Boston, one of the significant battles fought was the one that happened at Bunker Hill, fought on June 17, 1775.
 It was named after Bunker Hill in Charlestown, Massachusetts for it is the land at stake or being seized by the British Troops (Great Britain)—the American Colonies defended it.
-However, it resulted to a British Victory.
+However, it resulted in a British Victory.
 Even though it is named after Bunker Hill, the majority of the battle actually happened at a nearby hill and was later named Breed’s Hill.

-See the fact file below for more information on the Battle of Bunker Hill or alternatively, you can download our 22-page Battle of Bunker Hill worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Battle of Bunker Hill or alternatively, you can download our 22-page Battle of Bunker Hill worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - On June 13, 1775, the Massachusetts Provincial Congress received a notification about the British commanders making plans to capture Dorchester and Charlestown.

 - On June 15, 1775, after being notified about the British Forces’ plans, the Massachusetts Committee of Safety decided to build fortified defenses on Charlestown Peninsula, specifically on Bunker Hill.
 Commanded by General Ward, directed to General Israel Putnam.

 - On June 16, 1775, after the Colonial forces found out about the plan of the British to deploy troops from Boston to siege nearby hills, 1200 colonial militiamen worked on camp fortifications on top of Breed’s Hill under the command of Colonel William Prescott.

 - Their force was made up of the soldiers of Prescott, Putnam, James Frye, and Ebenezer Bridge, and the unit was commanded by Thomas Knowlton.

 - This enabled them to overlook Boston and the Charlestown Peninsula.